-Meanwhile, the RPP has a number of activity syntaxes that are sustainable from previous activities as basic information.
-The material in the previous activity was expected by the teacher to be studied again by students at home independently.
-This independent student activity is called asynchronous learning so that the learning activities on the next day will be followed by students properly.
+Meanwhile, the RPP has a number of activity syntaxes that are sustainable from previous activities information.
+The material in the previous activity was expected by the teacher to be studied again by students home independently. at independent student activity is called asynchronous learning so that the learning activities on the next day will be followed by students properly.

 For this reason, the teacher must prepare a scheme that can make student independent learning successful, namely microlearning.
-Microlearning supports asynchronous learning (Susilana et al., 2022) because it can contain information that supports the synchronous macrolearning process at school.
+Microlearning asynchronous supports learning (Susilana et al., 2022) because it can contain information that supports the synchronous macrolearning process at school.

 From a philosophical point of view, microlearning is part of the conceptual process of developing and managing knowledge.
-It contains elements of habitus, attitudes, values, mentality, emotional reactions, social dynamics, and cognitive structure of student performance, in simple terms in table 2 below.
+It contains elements of habitus, attitudes, values, mentality, emotional reactions, social dynamics, and cognitive structure of student performance, in simple terms in table 2